contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ### 22.1.1 Spiritual Strength

 The Savior taught that “all things unto me are spiritual, and not at any time have I given unto you a law which was temporal” ([Doctrine and Covenants 29:34]).
-Members develop spiritual strength as they do the following:
+Members develop spiritual strength as they exercise faith in Christ and obey God’s commandments.

-* Exercise faith in Christ.
-* Pray.
-* Fast.
-* Study the scriptures and the words of the living prophets.
-* Obey the commandments.
-* Attend sacrament meeting and other Church meetings.
-* Provide service to others.
-* Participate in sacred ordinances and strive to keep the associated covenants.

-As members do these things, they receive guidance from the Holy Spirit on how to solve their problems and minister effectively to others.
+As they do so, they receive guidance from the Holy Spirit on how to solve their problems and minister to others.

 ### 22.1.2 Physical and Emotional Health

 Heavenly Father wants His children to develop physical and emotional strength.
 This includes doing the following:

-* Obey the Word of Wisdom (see [Doctrine and Covenants 89]; see also [38.7.14] in this handbook).
+* Obey the Word of Wisdom (see [Doctrine and Covenants 89]).
 * Strive to eat nutritious food, exercise regularly, and get enough sleep.
 * Avoid substances and behaviors that are harmful or addictive.
 * Practice good hygiene and receive proper medical care.
-* Develop and strengthen healthy relationships with family and others.
+* Develop healthy relationships.
-* Learn to manage stress.
-* Seek help for mental or emotional challenges as needed.
+* Seek professional help for mental or emotional health challenges as needed.

 ### 22.1.3 Education and Employment

-The Savior taught that “the glory of God is intelligence” ([Doctrine and Covenants 93:36]).
-He also taught, “Seek learning, even by study and also by faith” ([Doctrine and Covenants 88:118]; see also [130:18]).
+The Savior taught, “Seek learning, even by study and also by faith” ([Doctrine and Covenants 88:118]).
 Education or vocational training can lead to better employment so members can provide for personal and family needs.

-Developing the capacity to work will help members contribute to their families, the Church, and the world.
-Members are counseled to work hard and be honest in all they do.

 ### 22.1.4 Temporal Preparedness

-The scriptures teach the importance of being prepared (see [Ezekiel 38:7]; [Doctrine and Covenants 38:30]).
 Members are counseled to become prepared so they can care for themselves, their families, and others in times of need.

 Key Elements of Temporal Preparedness

 Finances

 * Pay tithes and offerings
-* Avoid debt
+* Minimize debt
 * Live within a budget
 * Save for the future
 * Obtain an appropriate education